-Figure 1 and Figure 2The following four figures outline the timing and purposes of the needed state investments (in millions).
-The top section of Figure 2 recognizes reports the need for the state to covertotal operating deficit as comprised of the extraordinary costs associated with the pandemic, which remain uncertain beyond FY 2022.
-The remaining deficit after COVID mitigation is an estimate of the and a structural deficit.
+The following four figures outline the timing and purposes of the needed state investments (in millions).
+Figure 2 reports the total operating deficit as comprised of the extraordinary costs associated with the pandemic and a structural deficit.
 In order to concentrate its recommendations on reducing the structural deficit, the Select Committee assumed that the portion of the deficit caused by the pandemic can be addressed by federal stimulus funding, although much remains unknown at this time about the total amount and allowable uses of that funding stream.
 To the degree that stimulus funding falls short of covering COVID-19's full impact on the VSC's total deficit, the System will have to make up the difference from discretionary revenues derived from the state appropriation and tuition.
-Nevertheless, the Select Committee interpreted its charge as being focused on the portion of the deficit that the VSC System must close to become minimally fiscally sustainable, which is to be reduced by .
-To do so, it recommends that the System realize \$5M annually annual reductions in its structural deficit, as described in Figure 3, with the support of state investments described in Figure 2 as presented in Figure 3.
-Due to the Select Committee's need to focus primarily on the structural component of the VSC's deficit, since that is the component of the deficit that predated COVID and which is likely to worsen without deliberate attention by the Select Committee (and by extension the legislature, the governor, and VSC leadership).
-Figures 2 and 3 do not show the portion of the deficit that is attributable to COVID-related impacts.
+Nevertheless, the Select Committee interpreted its charge as being focused on the portion of the deficit that the VSC System must close to become fiscally sustainable.
+To do so, it recommends that the System realize \$5M annual reductions in its structural deficit, as described in Figure 3, with the support of state investments as presented in Figure 3.
+Due to the Select Committee's need to focus primarily on the structural component of the VSC's deficit, since that is the component of the deficit that predated COVID and which is likely to worsen without deliberate attention by the Select Committee (and by extension the legislature, the governor, and VSC leadership), Figures 2 and 3 do not show the portion of the deficit that is attributable to COVID-related impacts.

 Figure 1.
-Isolating the Structural Component of VSC's Total Operating Deficit from the Fiscal Impact of COVID-19
+Isolating the Structural Component of VSC's Total Operating Deficit from the Fiscal Impact of COVID-19 (in Millions)

 FY 2022 FY 2023 FY 2024 FY20 25 FY20 26 FY2027 & Beyond VSC Total Operating Deficit 45 20+?
 15+?
 10+?
 5+? ?
 COVID Mitigation (Assumes additional fed stimulus) 20 ? ? ? ? ?
-Existing VSC Structural Deficit 25 20 15 10 5 o
+Existing VSC Structural Deficit 25 20 15 10 5 0